Faculty | Primary

 Alexis Ewart joined Princeton Montessori School in 2021 and is an conference teacher in the Primary Program.

-Alexis has a bachelor’s degree in psychology from Rider University and a PCTE Early Childhood certification.
+Alexis holds a Bachelors Degree in Psychology from Rider University and an Early Childhood Credential from PCTE.

 Assistant Teacher